 Ringing in the ears (Tinnitus) description:

-Ringing in the ears (tinnitus) is a common sign and symptom of anxiety, anxiety disorder, and chronic stress (hyperstimulation).
+Ringing in the ears (tinnitus) is a common sign and symptom of anxiety disorder, anxiety and panic attacks, and chronic stress (hyperstimulation).
 Many people who experience anxiety disorder develop ringing in the ears, as do many of those who are chronically stressed.

 This symptom can also be experienced as having other “phantom” sounds that persist other than just a “ringing sound.”